Skip Header

 Men are more likely to save

-There’s still a difference between how confident men and women feel about their ability to save for retirement.
-Our survey* showed that at a global level, 66% of men feel confident that they can achieve their goal of being financially comfortable in retirement, compared to 59% of women.
-And with good reason: the data showed that men are more likely to save than women, with 28% of men, as opposed to 24% of women finding spare change to put away regularly.
-It’s not surprising, then, that while 28% of men say that they’ve increased their contributions to retirement savings over the past six months, a far smaller percentage of women (just 22% said the same).
+The data* showed that men are more likely to save than women, with 27% of men, as opposed to 23% of women finding spare change to put away regularly.
+It’s not surprising, then, that while 27% of men say that they’ve increased their contributions to retirement savings over the past six months, a smaller percentage of women (24%) said the same.

 The increased cost of living isn’t helping, as many people are nervous about unexpected expenses in retirement.
 This is leading to more women reducing their expenses and working longer.